General Health and Safety FAQs

 Q. What coverage do we have for Scouts during Scouting activities?

-A. Please review the Insurance Coverage alert that was updated in December 2011.
+A. Please review the Insurance Coverage alert that is updated from time to time.
 Another resource to review is the Insurance section of the Guide to Safe Scouting.

 Q. Is there any type of training about lightning and weather safety?